FREQUENTLY ASKED QUESTIONS ABOUT THE PSYCHOLOGY GRADUATE PROGRAMS

 5. How many students are in the incoming classes for the MA program and the PhD program?

 The MA program (clinical track) has a typical cohort of 6-12 students.
 The MA program (psychological science track) has a typical cohort of 2-6 students.
-The PhD program has a typical cohort of 3-5 students.
+The PhD program has a typical cohort of 2-5 students for each curricular emphasis.

 The Counseling Masters offered through the College of Education is designed to prepare students to work in school based settings or community counseling.
 The program is much more focused on the practice of counseling and not research.
 Students in the community track are prepared for the LPC.
 The MA in Clinical Psychology is built off of the Boulder Model of Clinical Psychology where students are trained as scientist/practitioners and many students use our program as the launching pad to a PhD or PsyD program once they graduate.
 Students are required to complete an independent research project and take several courses on statistics and research methodology.
 They also have courses and practical experience in psychotherapy and assessment but the program is balanced in its emphasis on the science of psychology and the practice of psychology.